 She stepped into her personal vehicle, and in her case, it really was personal, intended for only her use at all times, and rather larger than the typical model.
-Then, in a maneuver that dated back into the mists of human history, she got out the other side, relying on the bulk of the vehicle to block her from view.
+Then, in a maneuver that dated back into the mists of human history, she got out the other side into the backside of the tube, relying on the bulk of the vehicle to block her from view.
 Its size really helped in situations like this.

 She transformed, ribbons of light enveloping her, hoping the brightness of the event wasn't obvious from the other side.

-With a thought, she accessed local authorization routines that were keyed to respond only to those with the proper authorizations—magical girls with codes issued by the government.
+With a thought, she accessed authorization routines that were keyed to respond only to those with the proper permissions—magical girls with codes issued by the government.

-In front of her, a small, otherwise invisible opening appeared in the tube, letting in the sound of roaring wind.
+In front of her, a small, opening iris opened in the tube, letting in the sound of roaring wind.

 It was intended as a fast passageway for magical girls going demon‐hunting, but she was using it for something else entirely.

 She took a breath, and jumped out into the empty air.